hawete/-query-basis-transform/README.md

 This repository contains the official implementation of our CIKM paper:
-“Query-Specific Basis Transformations for Enhanced Dense Retrieval.”
+“Supervised Learning of Query-Specific Basis Transformations for Dense Retrieval.”

-We propose a supervised, model-agnostic method that learns a query-specific transformation matrix 𝑀 𝑞
+We propose a supervised, model-agnostic method that learns a query-specific transformation matrix M_q , which dynamically adapts document embeddings into query-aligned subspaces.
-M
-q
-​
- , which dynamically adapts document embeddings into query-aligned subspaces.
 Our approach improves retrieval performance across benchmarks including MS MARCO , TREC DL , and BEIR .
 The method supports:

 Supervised transformation matrix learning